 4. You, Will, Get Razor Bumps

-This is often known as razor bumps, which are ingrown hairs, usually caused by hair strands curling into your skin while growing under the surface too.
-In the long run, your razor, how you decide to shave, and your skin type are all factors that may easily cause burn as well as bumps.
+This is often known as razor bumps, ingrown hairs, usually caused by hair strands curling into your skin while growing under the surface too.
+In the long run, your razor, how you decide to shave, and your skin type are all factors that may easily cause burns as well as bumps.

 5. The Stinging Sensation Is Pretty Irritable!

-There is that burning as well as a stinging sensation after a dry shave.
-Of course, it is not a good feeling and also comes in different severity.
+There is that burning and stinging sensation after a dry shave.
+Of course, it is not a good feeling and comes in different severity.
 Therefore, the sting may last up to a few days after shaving, depending on the severity.
 It may also come with bumps and other forms of blemishes.